dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 * Asus
   * USB issues on B460, H470 and Z490
   * Z390 and older are fine

+So our overall recommendation for brands:

+* Z370 and older: Gigabyte, Asus and MSI
+* Z390: Asus and Gigabyte
+* Z490: Asus, Gigabyte and AsRock

 And main platform to avoid (for stability and ease of setup):